Healthy RecipesAyurveda Inspired Kapha Recipes

 Use spice waters to help your digestive system absorb water for optimal hydration.read more

 I just returned from a trip to Peru and got to see the beautiful ancient seed of quinoa up close and personal.
 In honor of my recent trip, I want to share with you this Peruvian Quinoa Stew that includes this seed.
-Quinoa is an excellent, high protein seed that has...read more
+Quinoa is an excellent, high protein seed...read more

 A simple vegetable mix, lightly spiced, with just enough flavor to enhance the natural tastes of the vegetables but lift it up from mundane to yummyread more